Bernoulli sums and R\'enyi entropy inequalities: R enyi Entropy Inequalities

 \section{R\'enyi Entropy Inequalities}

-In this section we prove R\'enyi entropy inequalities for Poisson-Binomials and their limits.
-We will use a less unorthodox formulation of the well-known Hausdorff-Young's inequality to translate $L^{\alpha'}$ bounds on the characteristic functions of Poisson-Binomials into $\alpha$-R\'enyi entropy bounds.
+In this section we prove R\'enyi entropy inequalities for Bernoulli sums and their limits.
+We will use a less orthodox formulation of the well-known Hausdorff-Young's inequality to translate $L^{\alpha'}$ bounds on the characteristic functions of Bernoulli sums into $\alpha$-R\'enyi entropy bounds.

 \begin{thm}[Hausdorff-Young] For $p \in [2,\infty]$, and a random variable $X$ on $\mathbb{Z}$ with probability mass function $f$ then $\| f \|_p \leq \| \hat{f} \|_q$ where $\frac 1 p + \frac 1 q = 1$. \end{thm}